Trolls Band Together: Home media

 Trolls Band Together was released on VOD on December 19, 2023.
 The film was released on Blu-ray, DVD, and 4K UHD on January 16, 2024.

 It was added to Peacock on March 15, 2024.
-As part of Universal's 18-month deal with Netflix for its animated films, the film will stream on Peacock for the first four months starting on of the pay-TV window, before moving to Netflix for the next ten starting in July 2024, and returning to Peacock for the remaining four starting in April 2025.
+As part of Universal's 18-month deal with Netflix for its animated films, the film will stream on Peacock for the first four months starting on of the pay-TV window, before moving to Netflix for the next ten starting on July 15, 2024, and returning to Peacock for the remaining four starting on May 15, 2025.

 Reception

 Box office

 Trolls Band Together grossed $103 million in the United States and Canada, and $106.5 million in other territories, for a worldwide gross of $209.5 million.

 In the United States and Canada, Trolls Band Together was released alongside Next Goal Wins, The Hunger Games: The Ballad of Songbirds & Snakes, and Thanksgiving, and was projected to gross $27–32 million from 3,800 theaters in its opening weekend.
 The film made $9.4 million on its first day, including $1.3 million from Thursday night previews.
 It went on to debut $30.6 million, finishing second behind The Hunger Games.
 The film made $17.8 million in its second weekend (a drop of 40.6%), finishing in fourth.